microsoft/vscode-react-native/README.md

 ### iOS Hermes debugging

-You can enable Hermes engine for iOS application by edit `ios/Podfile` file and make the change illustrated below:
+You can enable Hermes engine for an iOS application by editing `ios/Podfile` file the following way:

 ```json
 -  use_react_native!(:path => config[:reactNativePath])